dell/csm-docs/content/docs/observability/troubleshooting/_index.md

 ```
 ### Why do I see Failed calling webhook error when reinstalling CSM for Observability?

-The warning arises when a user uninstalls Observability by simply deleting namespace and by failing to properly `helm delete` this results to to the credential manager failing on future installations and user may see the following error
+This warning can occur when a user uninstalls Observability by deleting the Kubernetes namespace before properly cleaning up by running `helm delete` on the Observability Helm installation.
+This results in the credential manager failing to properly integrate with Observability on future installations.
+The user may see the following error in the Grafana pod upon reinstallation:

 ```console
 Error: INSTALLATION FAILED: failed to create resource: Internal error occurred: failed calling webhook "webhook.cert-manager.io": failed to call webhook: Post "https://karavi-observability-cert-manager-webhook.karavi-observability.svc:443/mutate?timeout=10s": dial tcp 10.106.44.80:443: connect: connection refused